PD-hliang/Custom-Incident-Form/README.md

 Create a customised form in each incident to perform custom actions per incident in pagerduty e.g. update external tools with custom fields

+This currently updates the notes section with the fields within the custom form as an example.

 <img src="https://github.com/PD-hliang/Custom-Incident-Form/blob/master/imgs/CustomForm.png" width="600">

 # Notes
-This is just a template to get started with and does nothing when you click on the buttons besides a check on whether the fields are empty or not.
+* This is just a template to get started with so you will need to customise it to your needs.
+* An email linked to a pagerduty account is needed for this to update the notes section if you plan to use this specific functionality

 # Installation